tahirrrhassan/AgeGenderDetectionGoogleColab/README.md

 Results, including metrics and visualizations, will be generated and saved in the specified output folders.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the `LICENSE` file for more details.
 All the pre-trained models was downloaded from the link below: https://drive.google.com/uc?id=1_aDScOvBeBLCn_iv0oxSO8X1ySQpSbIS